SOLANA-DEVNET

 Claim Activation Flow

-Shareholder Wallet
+Participant Wallet

-Holds purchased shares before staking.
+Holds purchased protocol units before staking.

 Claim Stake Escrow

-Tracks pending and staked claim shares.
+Tracks pending and staked claim units.

 Staked Claim Position

-Only staked shares participate in claims.
+Only staked units participate in claims.

 Funding